jvanhei/demand_forecasting_challenge/README.md

 ```

 Below are the sequence of steps including: feature importances/relevance, feature engineering, hyperparameter optimization, and saving results.
-Each step depends on the one before it.
-It is a good practice to check the results, accuracy and performance after each step before proceeding to the next.
-The file **lightgbm_order_forecasting.py** in the project directory gives more details for each step including running lightGBM https://github.com/microsoft/LightGBM.
+Each step depends on the previous one.
+It is good practice to check the results, accuracy and performance after each step before proceeding to the next.
+The file **data_and_scripts/lightgbm_order_forecasting.py** in the project directory gives more details for each step including running lightGBM https://github.com/microsoft/LightGBM.
 Edit each step as necessary before running and check results after running it.
 Set the step you are working on to 'True' to run and test the results of that step.

-<h4> For demonstration and simplicity, here we skip these steps, instead we perform some exploratory data analysis, load the final model results and view them. </h4>
+<h4> For demonstration and simplicity, these steps are skipped, instead perform some exploratory data analysis, load the final model results and view them. </h4>

 ```python